Entanglement Scaling in Quantum Advantage Benchmarks

-Rapid experimental advancements have spawned an international race towards the first experimental {\it quantum supremacy} demonstration---in which a quantum computer outperforms a classical one at some task \cite{ bremner2010classical, aaronson2011computational,preskill2012quantum, farhi2016quantum,2016arXiv160800263B, harrow2017quantum, bremner2017achieving, 2017arXiv171205384B,2017arXiv171005867P,Aaronson:2017:CFQ:3135595.3135617, 2018arXiv180404797L,2018arXiv180501450C, bouland_et_al:LIPIcs:2018:8867, bermejo2018architectures, bouland2018quantum, dalzell2018many,2018arXiv190710749}.
+Rapid experimental advancements have spawned an international race towards the first experimental {\it quantum adversarial advantage} demonstration---in which a quantum computer outperforms a classical one at some task \cite{ bremner2010classical, aaronson2011computational,preskill2012quantum, farhi2016quantum,2016arXiv160800263B, harrow2017quantum, bremner2017achieving, 2017arXiv171205384B,2017arXiv171005867P,Aaronson:2017:CFQ:3135595.3135617, 2018arXiv180404797L,2018arXiv180501450C, bouland_et_al:LIPIcs:2018:8867, bermejo2018architectures, bouland2018quantum, dalzell2018many,2018arXiv190710749, barends2016}.
 There is likewise interest in understanding the effectiveness of low-depth quantum circuits for e.g.~machine learning \cite{2017Natur.549..195B} and quantum simulation \cite{bermejo2018architectures}.
-Missing in this theory is a quantification of the entanglement (manifest in correlations between problem variables) that a given quantum computation can support \cite{2013JPhA...46U5301B}.
-Quantification of the minimal-sized circuits needed to produce---even in principle---maximally correlated quantum states fills gaps missing in the theory of quantum supremacy and low-depth circuits in general.
-Indeed, such minimal-depth circuits---as predicted by our theory---seem to be the most difficult small quantum circuits to simulate classically.
+Adding to this theory, we propose a quantification of the maximal entanglement (manifest in correlations between problem variables) that a given quantum computation can support \cite{2013JPhA...46U5301B}.
+Quantification of the minimal-sized circuits needed to produce---even in principle---maximally correlated quantum states fills gaps missing in the theory of quantum adversarial advantage and low-depth circuits in general.
+Indeed, such minimal-depth circuits---as predicted by our theory---seem to be difficult small quantum circuits to simulate classically and hence might offer quantum advantage for practical problems even outside of random adversarial advantage benchmarks.